sorourf/llm_alignment/README.md

 ## Understanding Policy Gradient Methods

 ### The Policy Concept
 In RL terminology, the LLM is referred to as a **policy** ($\pi_\theta$), where $\theta$ represents the model parameters.
-The policy:
+This is a crucial concept to understand:

+- The policy $\pi_\theta$ is simply another name for our language model—it's the same neural network with billions of parameters that we've been discussing.
+- The subscript $\theta$ explicitly reminds us that the model has parameters that we can adjust during training.

+When we use a language model to generate text, what's actually happening is:

-- Takes a state as input (e.g., prompt + previously generated tokens)
+1. We input a state $s_t$ (the prompt plus previously generated tokens)
+2. The model (policy) processes this input through its layers
-- Outputs a probability distribution over possible actions (tokens)
+3. The final layer outputs a probability distribution over the entire vocabulary
+4. This distribution $\pi_\theta(·|s_t)$ tells us the probability of each possible next token

+For example, if we're at a state where the model has already generated "To find", the policy $\pi_\theta(·|s_t)$ might assign:
+- 0.7 probability to "out"
+- 0.1 probability to "the"
+- 0.05 probability to "a"
+- And smaller probabilities to thousands of other tokens

+We then sample from this distribution to select the next token (or use techniques like greedy sampling or beam search).

+### Supervised vs Reinforcement Learning Approaches

+#### In Supervised Learning:
+When training language models with supervised learning, we:
+1. Have a reference "correct" token for each position
+2. Create a target distribution where this correct token has probability 1.0 and all others have 0.0
+3. Measure the divergence (typically cross-entropy) between:
+   - The model's predicted distribution $\pi_\theta(·|s_t)$
+   - This target "one-hot" distribution
+4. Update model parameters to make the predicted distribution closer to the target

+After each update, the probability of the correct token increases slightly while all others decrease.

+#### In Reinforcement Learning (Policy Gradient):
+With RL, we don't have reference "correct" tokens.
+Instead:
-- Samples actions from this distribution during generation
+1. We sample actions (tokens) from the model's predicted distribution
+2. We evaluate the quality of the resulting trajectory using a reward function
+3. We want to adjust the model to make good actions (those leading to high rewards) more likely

+The challenge becomes: **How do we know which specific actions contributed to the final reward?** This is the credit assignment problem.

+Policy gradient methods solve this by:
+1. Defining an **advantage** $A_t$ for each action
+2. Using this advantage as a scaling factor for updates
+3. Making actions with positive advantage more likely, and actions with negative advantage less likely

 ### Policy Gradient Loss
 The fundamental idea is to update model parameters to make good actions more likely.
 This is achieved through: